thomastiotto/Memristor-Models/PYTHON model/frontend/experiments/README.md

 ## Running the Project (old_experiment.py/new_experiment.py)
 The code can be run from those two files.
-`new_experiment.py` runs the Yakopcic model that includes work by Dima (2022).
-This includes changing the current equation, as well as changing all the parameters.
-Those are directly assigned in the file, and can be changed as necessary.
+`iv_experiment.py` computes the IV-curve experiment, runs on the Yakopcic model that includes work by Dima (2022).
-`old_experiment.py` runs the Yakopcic model that uses the initial model setup, as well as previous set of parameter values.

-There are three arguments:
-1. `*.txt`: name of a text file input.
-2. `--debug`: 'debug' mode, or whether it is necessary to generate plots for separate variable (e.g., current).
-3. `--plot_type *`: plot type produced: **1** for a regular resistance plot, **0** for an IV curve plot.
+`pulse_experiment.py` computes the pulse experiment (a long SET pulse, followed by a series of RESET, then SET pulses).
+Runs on the Yakopcic model that includes work by Dima (2022).

-Example images of the two plot types can be seen below:
+Example images of the run files can be seen below:

 <img alt="plot_type_1.png" height="300" src="img_1.png" title="Plot type 1" width="450"/>

-*Figure 1: Regular resistance plot (`--plot_type 1`).
+*Figure 1: Pulse plot (`pulse_experiment.py`).
 The top half depicts the resistance (in blue) and the voltage (in red), with the 120s SET pulse trimmed.
-The bottom half shows the only the local peaks from the resistance plot, useful to identify the changes after each pulse.
+The bottom half shows only the local peaks from the resistance plot, useful to identify the changes after each pulse.
-**Note: the local peak functionality may capture undesirable values.***
+**Note: the local peak functionality may capture extra values to show up.***

 <img alt="img.png" height="300" src="img_2.png" width="450"/>

-*Figure 2: plot of an IV curve (`--plot_type 0`).
+*Figure 2: IV-curve plot (`iv_experiment.py`).
 The top half depicts the resistance (in blue) and the voltage (in red) for the IV experiment.
-The bottom half shows the relationship between the current and voltage.
+The bottom half shows the nonlinearity between the current and voltage.

 ## Input Formatting
-The formatting order in the input text file is as follows:
+The formatting order in the voltage input follows the order below:
 * `t_rise`**(s)**: time for the voltage to go from 'off' to 'on' state.
 * `t_on`**(s)**: time the voltage remains in the 'on' state.
 * `t_fall`**(s)** time for the voltage to go from 'on' to 'off' state.